timkaechele/herb/docs/docs/index.md

   - title: Error-Tolerant
     icon: 🚑
     details: Designed to handle errors gracefully, it provides accurate results even when encountering syntax errors.

+  - title: Engineered for Speed
+    icon: ⚡
+    details: Parses input fast enough to update on every keystroke, ensuring real-time responsiveness in text editors and other tools.

   - title: Whitespace-Aware
     icon: 📏